evennia/evennia/evennia/contrib/README.md

   time to pass depending on if you are walking/running etc.
 * Talking NPC (Griatch 2011) - A talking NPC object that offers a menu-driven conversation tree.
+* Turnbattle (BattleJenkins 2017) - A turn-based combat engine meant as a start to build from.
+Has attack/disengage and turn timeouts.
 * Wilderness (titeuf87 2017) - Make infinitely large wilderness areas
   with dynamically created locations.